luabind/luabind/doc/docs.rst

     the attribute '*class-name.attribute-name*' is read only

-  There is no data member named *attribute-name* in the class *class-name*, or there's no setter-method registered on that property name.
-See the properties section.
+  There is no data member named *attribute-name* in the class *class-name*, or there's no setter-function registered on that property name.
+See the Properties_ section.

 - .. parsed-literal::